acgtwentyone/easy-breadcrumbs-repo/README.md

 />
 ```

-###### for concrete example, please check the example folder in this repo
+#### for concrete example, please check the example folder in this repo

-# Customization
-Give the style props as your choice:

-containerStyle: Change the style of the container (wrapper).

-crumbItemStyle: Change the style of the the breadcrumb item container (wrapper).

 ## API
 Here is the customization properties you may use in order to customize your breadcrumb.
 There is brief description of prop, type, option, and description